SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 At the end of this exercise you'll have everything configured for a remote connection to a real external service, in a sandbox context.
 Along the way you'll learn about configuration and configuration profiles.

-At the end of this exercise you'll have your main service integrated with a real remote system for the `API_BUSINESS_PARTNER` based customer data you've integrated via [the definitions in the previous exercise](../07-add-cds-definitions/README.md#consider-the-units-of-definition-and-their-relationships).
+At the end of this exercise you'll have your main service integrated with a real remote system for the `API_BUSINESS_PARTNER`-based customer data you've integrated via [the definitions in a previous exercise](../07-add-cds-definitions/README.md#consider-the-units-of-definition-and-their-relationships).

 ## Terminate the previous mock and watch processes